population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 lockdown, with the relative effects largest for the worst types of food insecurity.
 The first lockdown also had a significant medium-run impact on food insecurity.
-The medium-run impact was even higher following the second lockdown, as a drought compounded the negative effect of the lockdown.
+The medium-run impact was even higher following the second lockdown, as a lower-than-normal rainfall across Uganda compounded the negative effect of the lockdown.

 There were significant decreases in paid work and earned income.